Are Deep Speech Denoising Models Robust to Adversarial Noise?: Experiments

 Figure \ref{fig:env-untargeted} demonstrates our fundamental result: all DNS models we tested could be induced to output far worse-quality audio than the input through the addition of imperceptible adversarial noise, and indeed, all models could be reliably (or often, in the case of FSN+) reduced to outputting gibberish.
-Furthermore, the success of the attack was relatively invariant with respect to setting: all models could be successfully attacked in all settings, notably including a setting which has almost no attack vector: 70 dB SNR noise with no reverb.
-Thus, we can answer question \textbf{\ref{q:UseCases}}: three out of four tested models were completely susceptible in all settings, while FSNP was fairly susceptible in most settings.
-We can also answer question \textbf{\ref{q:DNSvDenoising}}: based on results so far \citep{yan2022towards, ning2023evaluating}, DNS models appear substantially more susceptible to adversarial noise than image denoising models.
-The latter simply make images noisier when attacked, while the former can render audio unintelligible.
+Furthermore, the success of the attack was relatively invariant with respect to setting: all models could be successfully attacked in all settings, including a setting which has almost no attack vector: $70\,\mathrm{dB}$ SNR noise with no reverb.
+Thus, we can answer question \textbf{\ref{q:UseCases}}: three out of four tested models were completely susceptible in all settings, while FSN+ was fairly susceptible in most settings.